| |

 also opened his own school and is now the

-and Head Coach of the Horwich
+and Head Coach of the very successful

-Kickboxing Studio.
+Horwich Kickboxing Studio.

 |